AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

 - `initial_position: Vector2i`: If this position is set both components to non-negative values, and the entity is being initialized in a map (this only makes sense when setting this up statically in the editor, not when creating the entity dynamically), then this position is used for the entity to be attached.
   At runtime, this property is read-only.
+If you don't set the initial position, then a best guess will be done for the in-space position to calculate the in-map position.
 - `orientation: AlephVault__WindRose.Utils.DirectionUtils.Direction`: Sets or returns the orientation of this entity.
 The signal `orientation_changed` is triggered with the new direction on assignment.
 - `signal orientation_changed(AlephVault__WindRose.Utils.DirectionUtils.Direction)`: A signal triggered when